PrabhuPugal/Driver-Drowsiness-Detection/README.md

  -->

 ## Contributing
 Contributions are welcome!
-If you would like to contribute to the development of the Bank Management System, please follow these steps:
+If you would like to contribute to the development of the Real-Time Driver Drowsiness Detection Project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.